kennykerr/blog/src/rust-getting-started/calling-your-first-winrt-api.md

 Windows 8 introduced the Windows Runtime, which at its heart, is just COM with a few more conventions thrown in to make language bindings appear more seamless.
 The [windows](https://crates.io/crates/windows) crate already makes calling COM APIs far more seamless than it is for C++ developers, but WinRT goes further by providing first-class support for modeling things like constructors, events, and class hierarchies.
 In [calling your first COM API](calling-your-first-com-api.md), we saw that you still had to bootstrap the API with a C-style DLL export before calling COM interface methods.
 WinRT works the same way but abstracts this away in a generalized manner.

-Let’s use a simple example to illustrate.
+Let's use a simple example to illustrate.
 The `XmlDocument` "class" models an XML document that can be loaded from various sources.
 The Rust [docs for the windows crate](https://microsoft.github.io/windows-docs-rs/doc/windows/Data/Xml/Dom/struct.XmlDocument.html) indicate that this type resides in the `Data::Xml::Dom` module so we can configure our `windows` crate dependency as follows:

 ```
 [dependencies.windows]